General description of offense within the game of basketball

 Passing

-Basketball passing is yet another essential skill to learn because if players are not able to make accurate and/or timely passes, then the offense will most likely become stagnant.
+In addition, passing is essential for players to learn because if players are not able to make accurate and/or timely passes, then the offense will most likely become stagnant.

 When that occurs, it will most certainly become very difficult for the offensive team to generate high percentage shots.